J-YDi/OSPAR_FR_Data_Pelagic_Habitats/README.md

 + SOMLIT_submission.R : Script used to submit data from the SOMLIT network.
 Original data from the [SOMLIT website](https://www.somlit.fr/demande-de-donnees/), with DOI : [10.17882/100323](https://doi.org/10.17882/100323)
 + ROSCOFF_PICONANO_submission.R : Script used to submit data from the historical time series of cytometry collected at the Roscoff Biological Station from Laetitia Rigaut-Jalabert, but now available from SEANOE.
 DOI : [10.17882/110112](https://doi.org/10.17882/110112)
 + Gravelines_chla_submission and Gravelines_submission : script used to submit data from the Gravelines station.
 Original data from : [10.17882/102656](https://www.seanoe.org/data/00915/102656/)
-+ REPHY_submission : script used to submit data from the REPHY monitoring program.
++ REPHY_submission : script used to submit phytoplankton data from the REPHY monitoring program.
 Original data from : [10.17882/47248](https://doi.org/10.17882/47248)
++ REPHY_submission_withNUT.R : script used to submit chla and nutrients data from the REPHY monitoring program.
+Original data from : [10.17882/47248](https://doi.org/10.17882/47248)
 + Extraction_REPHY_API_quadrige.R : Script used to extract the REPHY from Quadrige.
 + Merge_OSPAR_dataset.R : Script used to merge all the dataset by type (PP, ZP) to submit only one file per type.

 ##### data folder :
-+ contains all the original raw datasets needed.
++ contains all the original raw datasets and additionnal files supporting the data processing.

 #### output folder :
 + contains the processed datasets

 #### submission folder :
 + For DOME format : contains the dataset after the output dataset "Simplified format" were converted to DOME format though https://vocab.ices.dk/DataConversion/home/index and screening with https://dome.ices.dk/datsu/DATSU.aspx
-+ For OCEAN format : contains the CSV file as in output folder, REPHY chla data was not submitted by us.
++ For OCEAN format : contains the CSV file as in output folder, REPHY data from to 2015 to 2024 was not submitted by BOREA but IFREMER, except some missing stations, see script REPHY_submission_withNUT.R for details

 #### Main folder :
 + Remontee_OSPAR.Rproj R project file to obtain the relative path.